Updated: 18 August 2021

 If you need to extend your time away, just complete a change of research details form to request an extension to your period overseas, with details of your location.

-If you are an international candidate on research leave overseas, given COVID‑19, you can now be overseas for longer than 12 months and still maintain domestic fee status in 2021 at least while the borders to New Zealand are closed and it is impractical to return.
-(We are awaiting advice from the New Zealand Government about whether this will continue to apply in 2022.)
+If you are an international candidate on research leave overseas, given COVID‑19, it may be possible to be overseas for longer than 12 months and still maintain domestic fee status at least while the borders to New Zealand are closed and it is impractical to return.
+Candidate’s should check eligibility for this by emailing firstname.lastname@example.org.

 It is also very important that you remain up‑to‑date with the travel advice from the Government of the passport you are currently travelling on.